 We’ve found a couple of old pictures of the Library in all its glory back in the 1900’s……

 The Old School House, Salisbury Street, Barton Hill

-As far as we can ascertain the building was built on or before 1914 (this to be confirmed).
-Its name was recorded in Kelly’s Directory of Bristol of 1914 as ‘Society of Friends Meeting House’ and ‘Barton Hill Adult School’.
-It was also latterly a School, from which it got its current name.
-In 1951 it was called the ‘Adult School’ and in 1967 named as ‘Barton Hill Bristol Friends First Day School’.
+The building was built in 1899 and named as the Bristol Friends First Day School.
+6 years later the building was extended to include a Gym, Skittle Alley and Billiards room.
+Its name was recorded in Kelly’s Directory of Bristol of 1914 as ‘Society of Friends Meeting House’ and also ‘Barton Hill Adult School’.
+In 1951 it was known as the ‘Adult School’ and then in 1967 re-named the ‘Barton Hill Bristol Friends First Day School’.
 (Source http://churchdb.gukutils.org.uk/GLS1926.php )

 The Old Co-Op Business Centre, Chelsea Road, Easton

 (To be updated)

 St Bonaventure’s Business Centre was officially opened in October 2017, with Bristol Spaceworks taking over management of the Centre from this date.

 In March 2020, the Business Centre was expanded to house 8 more Units.